PrairieLearn/PrairieLearn/docs/assessment.md

 If an instructor does not assign a student to a group, the student will need to join one before opening their assessment instance.
 They can either create a new one or join an existing group via an invite code, which they can get from another classmate.

-When calculating a student's grade for a groupwork assessment, PrairieLearn will always use the score of their group's assessment instance.
+When calculating a student's grade for a groupWork assessment, PrairieLearn will always use the score of their group's assessment instance.

 > Note: Students cannot see eachother's edits in real-time, although this is planned for a future version of PrairieLearn.